peter-manzl/PathPlanning/README.md

+# Path Planning
+This repository is forked from Huiming Zhou's [github](https://github.com/zhm-real/PathPlanning).
+Main changes is the introduction of the "envType" variable for 2D environments, both for Sampling_based_planning and for Search_based_planning to allow the definition of several environments and easy switching between them.
+Additionally the interface for the algorithms is changed and main files are added to the root directory to call the algorithms.

 Overview
 ------
 This repository implements some common path planning algorithms used in robotics, including Search-based algorithms and Sampling-based algorithms.
 We designed animation for each algorithm to display the running process.
 The related papers are listed in [Papers](https://github.com/zhm-real/PathPlanning#papers).